benwinding/command-pal/README.md

 Command palettes are incredibly useful, they provide a flexible and efficient way of running commands in an environment.
 They allow the user to discover functions and quickly lookup functions.

-- Similar to VScode's ctrl+p command palette
-- Keyboard first control (configurable)
+- Keyboard first control (shortcuts configurable)
-- Add custom commands
+- Custom commands
 - Fuzzy text matching (fuse.js)
-- Small size (<20kb)
-- Themeable
+- Themeable (theme-light.css and theme-dark.css included)

 ## Why?